UA-Homelab/PowerShell-CV/README.md

 3. Function App authenticates against CosmosDB with managed identity and gets the .json, in which the command is defined.
 4. CosmosDB returns the json content.
 5. Function App responds with a json object and Frontend renders the command output for the user.

+### Frontend
+For the frontend I used a Static Web App, as it has a free sku, which has almost no limitations that were relevant to my plan (except only allowing managed functions and no managed identity).

+### API
+As I didn't want all my information and especially no secrets in the frontend code, I decided to create an API that connects to a database, in which the command responses are defined.
+To authorize against the database, I use the managed identity of the function app.

+When I started my Bachelor (early 2024), the first course used Go.
+I liked the language a lot (I tried Python and Javascript before) and decided to build the API in it (which made the automatic deployment to Azure Functions a bit of a pain though...).

+### Database
+Since I wanted the API to respond with the commands in json format, I decided to use a NoSQL database.
+Though it is quite overkill for the project, I used Azure CosmosDB, since it has a free sku with no relevant limitations to this project and I wanted to try it.
+Azure Storage for Tables would have been enough too though.

 ## Commands and features